MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Install-Agent-Using-the-Command-Line.md

 ---
-title: Install Agent Using the Command Line ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: f0569325-0e89-4633-8b6b-b900afbfda54
+title:  Install Agent Using the Command Line ms.technology:  operations-manager ms.assetid:  f0569325-0e89-4633-8b6b-b900afbfda54
 ---

 # Install Agent Using the Command Line
 You can use MOMAgent.msi to deploy System Center Operations Manager agents from the command line.
 Deploying agents from the command line is also referred to as a manual install.